TrueNASTrueNAS Nightly Development Documentation

 TrueNAS must be joined to Active Directory or have at least one local SMB user before creating an SMB share.
 When creating an SMB user, ensure that Samba Authentication is enabled.
 You cannot access SMB shares using the root user, TrueNAS built-in user accounts, or those without Samba Authentication selected.

-To set up a basic SMB share:
+To set up a basic SMB share from the Add SMB screen:

 1. Create the share and dataset.